HsnAlwayel/ToDoTask/README.md

 6- Next ,lets create a function named addTask, that will use `setToDoList` to add a new item to our array.

-7- Use addTask with our add button to save `taskInput` to `toDoList`.
+7- Use addTask with the add button to save `taskInput` to `toDoList`.

 8- Try it out, and verify using [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en).